rlenglet/puppet-debconf_package/README.markdown

 ##Module Description

-The `debconf_package` type installs and configures a Debian package using debconf preseed files and automatically executes `dpkg-reconfigure` when the preseed file is updated.
+The 'debconf_package' type installs and configures a Debian package using debconf preseed files and automatically executes 'dpkg-reconfigure' when the preseed file is updated.

 ##Setup